-October.
-Many members took advantage of the opportunity to view the car and learn more about it.
-We are developing a program to allow our members to test drive the electric vehicle.
-Details of the program will be released at a future date.
+Thank you to all of October.
+Many members took advantage our consumer-memof the opportunity to view the car and bers for your support learn more about it.
+We are developing of Central Wisconsin a program to allow our members to test Electric Cooperative drive the electric vehicle.
+Details of the in 2019.
+It is an honor program will be released at a future date.